Alex Timbers

 Alex Timbers (born August 7, 1978) is an American writer and director best known for his work on stage and television.
-He has received numerous accolades including two Tony Awards, a Golden Globe Award, a Drama Desk Award, as well as nominations for a Primetime Emmy Award and a Grammy Award.
+He has received numerous accolades including two Tony Awards, a Golden Globe Award, and a Drama Desk Award, as well as nominations for a Primetime Emmy Award and a Grammy Award.
 Timbers received the Drama League Founder's Award for Excellence in Directing and the Jerome Robbins Award for Directing.